Skip to main content

 How interest works in Credit Mode (variable)

-• Rate: Variable APR.
+• Rate: Variable borrow APR.
 You’ll see the current rate in the app.

 • Accrual: Starts immediately after you borrow; no grace period or billing cycle.